Name of the Goths: Legacy

 The name Goths was sometimes applied also to several non-Gothic peoples, including Burgundians, Vandals, Gepids, Rugii, Sciri and even the non-Germanic Alans.
 Despite the scarce attestation of their languages, these peoples, with the exception of the Alans, are often referred to as East Germanic peoples.
 Herwig Wolfram has instead proposed that all these peoples still be referred to as Gothic peoples.

 From the late 4th century, the region of Dacia in the Balkans came to be referred to as Gothia, as this region had fallen under the control of Goths.
 Within the Roman Empire the two major Gothic groups were the Visigoths and Ostrogoths.
 The Ostrogothic name is attested in Milan in 392, while the Visigothic name was invented by Cassiodorus centuries later, having earlier been simply Vesi.
 According to Wolfram, Visigoths means "the Good" or "the Noble" Goths, while Ostrogoths means "Goths of the rising sun" or "Goths glorified by the rising sun", i.e. "East Goths".
 The 6th century Frankish Table of Nations refers to Romanized Goths of Spain as Valagothi.

 In the 6th century, Procopius and Jordanes mention the Gautoi and Gauthigoths of Scandia.
 These were probably Geats.
 Jordanes also writes that the area settled by the Goths under king Berig was still called Gothiscandza.
 This name means "Gothic-Scandia" or "Gothic coast".

 In the 8th century, the area of Septimania in the Carolingian Empire was known as Gotia.
 This area had earlier been under the control of Visigoths.
 From the 8th to 10th century, a people called the Gothogreeks are mentioned as living in the western coast of Asia Minor.
 It is often suggested that the Spanish region Catalonia is a compound of Gothia-Alania, but this is probably not the case.

 From the 12th century, art and architecture supposed to be lacking refinement were dismissed as being "Gothic".
 From the 15th century, the name had been appropriated for specific styles which are now known as Gothic art and Gothic architecture.

 In the Russian Empire, the Lithuanians would refer to Russians pejoratively by the name Gudas (i.e. Gudes).
 This name is attested from the 16th century but is believed to be very old.
 Linguists have suggested that this is a vernacular name of the Goths.
 Connections have been proposed between this name and Gdynia and Gdańsk, but this is uncertain.

 In the early twentieth century, the Danish philologist Gudmund Schütte advocated renaming the Germanic peoples to Gothonic peoples, because he considered the name of the Goths the earliest recorded Germanic ethnonym.

 The Gothic name survives in the names of Götaland and Gotland, which according to Wolfram are "actual Gothic-Gautic names".
 In Spanish the Gothic name survives in the word godo, meaning 'noble' or 'rich'.
-In the Canary Islands, Chile, Bolivia, Cuba and Ecuador, it is or has been a pejorative for the Peninsulares (coming from the Spanish part of the Iberian Peninsula), who would claim to have pure noble Gothic blood as opposed to the dubious pedigree of locals.
+In the Canary Islands, Chile, Bolivia, Cuba and Ecuador, it is or has been a pejorative for the Peninsulares (coming from the Spanish part of the Iberian Peninsula).